gjanders/SplunkVersionControl/README.md

 - git_command - optional, the location of the git command, this is mainly used on Windows where the git command may not be in the PATH of the user running Splunk
 - ssh_command - optional, the location of the ssh command, this is mainly used on Windows where the git command may not be in the PATH of the user running Splunk
 - proxy - optional, if supplied provides a proxy setting to use to access the destURL (https proxy).
 Use https://user:password:passwordinpasswordsconf@10.10.1.0:3128 and the application will obtain the password for the entry "passwordinpasswordsconf".
 If password: is not used the password is used as per a normal proxy setting, for example https://user:password@10.10.1.0:3128
+- git_branch - optional, sets the git branch to use, defaults to master
+- git_proxy - optional, if supplied provides a proxy setting to use to access the git repository (https proxy).
+Use https://user:password:passwordinpasswordsconf@10.10.1.0:3128 and the application will obtain the password for the entry 'passwordinpasswordsconf'.
+If password: is not used the password is used as per a normal proxy setting, for example https://user:password@10.10.1.0:3128
+- file_per_ko - optional, do you want one file per knowledge object?
+Or a combined file?
+Defaults to false (i.e. 1 large file for global dashboards in an app).
+Note that if you change this setting you will need to re-create or wipe the repository as the files are stored differently...Note this setting should match in both backup and restore modular inputs for a particular repo

 "More settings"
 - interval - how often should the remote server be checked to see if a restore is required.
 If you are on-prem and using the dynamic restore dashboard you do not need to set an interval, if this is a cloud based system or using the non-dynamic dashboard this is the interval to check the remote server for if a restore needs to be run (i.e. how long it is between a user requesting a restore and this script checking/polling the remote system to run the restoration job)